ankit1068/Youtube_video_downloader/README.md

 4. Push to your fork (`git push origin feature-branch`).
 5. Open a Pull Request.

-## Legal Notice
-This tool is for educational purposes only.
-Downloading videos from YouTube may violate its [Terms of Service](https://www.youtube.com/static?template=terms).
-Ensure you have permission to download any content.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.